An Extreme Value Bayesian Lasso for the Conditional Left and Right Tails: DRIVERS OF MODERATE AND EXTREME RAINFALL IN MADEIRA

 \subsection{\textsf{TRACKING DRIVERS OF MODERATE AND EXTREME RAINFALL}}

 {One of the goals of the analysis is to use the lenses of our model so to learn what are the drivers of moderate and extreme rainfall in Funchal.
-To conduct such inquiry, we use {the full model from Section~\ref{extension} (see Eq.~\eqref{links2}), with power carrier $G_{\kappa(\mathbf{x})}(v) = v^{\kappa(\mathbf{x})}$ and with link functions
+To conduct such inquiry, we use {the full model from Section~\ref{extension} (see {Eq.~\eqref{links2}}), with power carrier $G_{\kappa(\mathbf{x})}(v) = v^{\kappa(\mathbf{x})}$ and with link functions

-Covariates have been standardized, and we used a flat Normal prior, $\text{N}(0, 100^2)$, for the intercepts, and an uninformative Gamma prior, $\Ga(0.1, 0.1)$, for the hyperparameter $\lambda$.
-After a burn-in period of 1\,000 iterations, we collected a total of 20\,000 posterior samples.
-The results of MCMC convergence diagnostics were satisfactory; in particular, the effective sample sizes are acceptably high, ranging from about 1\,300 to 5\,700, and all values of Geweke's diagnostic are satisfactory, ranging from about -0.8 to 1.5.
-Figure~\ref{bands} depicts the credible bands for each regression coefficient.} {To assess the fit of the proposed model we resort to randomized quantile residuals \citep{dunn1996}.
-Figure~\ref{residuals} depicts the corresponding randomized quantile residuals against the theoretical standard normal quantiles, and it evidences an acceptably good fit of the model.}
+Covariates have been standardized {and} {we used} a flat Normal prior, $\text{N}(0, 100^2)$, for the intercepts, and {uninformative Gamma priors, $\Ga(0.1, 0.1)$}, for the {hyperparameters $\lambda_k$, $\lambda_\nu$, $\lambda_\xi$; here an identity link was used for $\xi(\mathbf{x})$ as fitting a GPD to the response via likelihood methods suggested no compelling evidence in favor of an heavy-tailed response.} After a burn-in period of {10\,000} iterations, we collected a total of 20\,000 posterior samples.
+The results of MCMC convergence diagnostics were satisfactory; in particular, the effective sample sizes {were} acceptably high, ranging from about {1000 to 5\,000}, and all values of Geweke's diagnostic {were} satisfactory, ranging from about {$-3.2$ to $3.0$}.
+Figure~\ref{bands} depicts the {credible intervals} for each regression coefficient.} {To assess the fit of the proposed model we resort once more to randomized quantile residuals \citep{dunn1996}.
+Figure~\ref{residuals} evidences an acceptably good fit of the model;} {while the pointwise bands in Figure \ref{residuals} are narrow, they result from acceptably high effective sample sizes as mentioned above.}